This detailed guide covers all the basics of how to buy a home in Canada as a first-time homebuyer.

-If you have decided to not use a realtor, your lawyer can also help you look over the offer to purchase agreement to ensure you are well protected before handing it over to the seller.
+If you have decided not to use a realtor, your lawyer can also help you review the offer-to-purchase agreement to ensure you are well-protected before handing it over to the seller.

 Legal fees will vary depending on the complexity of the transaction and additional services provided by your lawyer.
 To avoid surprises, ask your lawyer to give you an all-inclusive quote before you start.

 Here is another key player to the success of your home purchase.
 If you are not an expert and this is your first home, get a home inspection done.
 Your realtor can recommend a home inspector, or you can solicit references from friends and family, co-workers, etc.

 The home inspector will conduct a visual inspection of the property and tell you if any problems or repairs need to be carried out.
 They may be able to give you an estimate of repair costs and also note how soon repairs or replacements are required.

 The insurance broker helps you arrange your home insurance which is a requirement that must be in place before closing.
-Shop around for the best rates and coverage that meets your needs.
+Shop around for the best rates and coverage that meet your needs.
 Home insurance costs can be paid monthly or annually.

 Appraiser and Land Surveyor

 Your lender may require that you obtain a property appraisal and a recent property survey as part of your financing conditions.
 In my case, neither was required, and I could avoid this expense.
 However, since the seller did not have a property survey, obtaining title insurance was high on my list of things to do.

 Appraisal: Refers to an estimation of the fair market value of a property by a certified professional (appraiser).
-When getting a mortgage, the estimated market value is known as the “appraised value”.
+When getting a mortgage, the estimated market value is known as the “appraised value.”
 It is also referred to as the lending value and may not necessarily equal the market value.
 As noted earlier, a lender may request an appraisal before approving your mortgage loan.